digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_2.md

 **Deliverable: Merge**

-- Merge should be done in one of the first hacking session meetings
+- The merge should be done in one of the first hacking session meetings
 - Students should prepare the merge by selecting suitable branches and explaining why they should be merged
 - We will complete the merge together with the students to prevent and solve problems